 Omega-6 fatty acids, like their counterparts, Omega-3s, are essential fatty acids, meaning your body cannot produce them on its own.
-You need to get Omega-6 from dietary sources.
+You need to get the right amount of both Omega-6 and Omega-3 from dietary sources.
 When you're getting just the right amount of Omega-6, you can expect:

 - A lower risk of heart disease